alexvictoor/RxJsKata/README.md

 As with RxJs koans, the kata begins with simple exercices with "__" placeholders.
 These exercices should give you understanding on hot/cold concepts and get you familiar with test scheduler.
 The second part of this kata is made of 3 more complex exercices.
 On these exercices, a chunk of code, transforming Rx streams, need to be written in order to get existing unit tests running successfully.

+## Note about Qunit
+Qunit assertions are used on all exercices.
+Most of us are used to write first in an assertion the expected value and then the actual value.
+This is actually what has been done on this kata.
+Sadly Qunit works the other way around and hence when tests fail you get misleading error messages where actual means expected and...